JainAbhi2411/DineQR/docs/prd.md

        - Check if minimum order value is met (if applicable)
        - Check if promotion usage limits are not exceeded
      - **If eligible**:
-       - Promotion automatically applied to cart
-       - Success toast notification: 'Offer applied!
+       - Promotion automatically applied to cart\n       - Success toast notification: 'Offer applied!
 You saved ₹X'\n       - Cart updates to show applied promotion and discount breakdown
        - Navigate to cart/checkout page
      - **If not eligible**:
        - Error toast notification with reason: 'This offer is not applicable.
 [Reason]' (e.g., 'Minimum order value not met', 'Offer valid for new customers only')
        - Display suggestion: 'Add ₹X more to your cart to apply this offer' (if minimum order value not met)
 \n**F. Real-Time Updates**
 - **WebSocket Integration**:
+  - Persistent WebSocket connection for instant updates
   - Listen for 'promotion_created' event → New promotion card slides into grid with animation
   - Listen for 'promotion_updated' event → Existing promotion card updates with fade animation
   - Listen for 'promotion_deactivated' event → Promotion card fades out and is removed from grid